GuardianAngelWw/agent-zero-docker-minimal/README.md

 4. **Enhanced Error Logging**: Added better error logging to troubleshoot startup issues.

+5. **Updated to Hacking Edition**: Now using the specialized `frdel/agent-zero-run:hacking` image for cybersecurity tasks.

+6. **Disabled Whisper Model**: Optimized performance by disabling the Whisper speech-to-text model.

-5. **Port Update**: Changed the container port from 80 to 8080 to match server configuration.
+7. **Port Changed to 8080**: Internal port changed to 8080 for better compatibility.

 ## Setup Options